JasmeetSinghBali/Full_Stack_Projects/VAB-DVApp/client/README.md

 - [x] Equity is used as capital raised by a company, which is then used to purchase assets, invest in projects, and fund operations.
 - [x] Equity capital is funds paid into a business by investors in exchange for common or preferred stock.
 This represents the core funding of a business, to which debt funding may be added. ...
 Owning a sufficient number of shares gives an investor some degree of control over the business in which the investment has been made.
 - [x] example microsoft is a equity capital based company.
+- [x] we cannot do foreach or map when we are making a asynchronous call use simple for or for of loop refer alan context based intents with async callbacks.
+- [x] you can also include predefined scripts in alan that will be merged with your existed wrriten scripts.

 # Getting Started with Create React App